Epoxy glue is one of the many glues used in woodworking and is becoming more and more popular with passionate DIY-er as well as professionals.

 Epoxy glue for plastic

-Plastics need a quick bond, which is why epoxy glue is one of the best choices for bonding this material.
+Plastics need a quick bond, which is why epoxy adhesive is one of the best choices for bonding this material.

 Epoxy glue for metal